BC-SECURITY/empire-docs/plugins/plugin-development.md

 ## Future Work
 * improved plugin logging -
   Give plugins indidual log files like listeners have.
 Make those logs accessible via Starkiller.
-* plugin tasks -
-  Have plugin tasks where a user might want to come back to see the output at a later time.
-For this we could have tasks that work in a similar way to agent tasks.
 * endpoint for installing plugins -
   A user would be able to provide the URL to a git repository and Empire would download and install the plugin.